Sabina-Bednarova/flow123d/doc/design/field_evaluate.md

 - We introduce fields for absolute cooridinates X, Y, Z  as well as for the depth, this is related to the generalization of the FieldFormula, that can use also other fields in the formulas.

+- How to treat FieldConstant efficiently, ?? caching is inefficient in this case.